 See the following websites for further information:

 Talks chosen from submitted abstracts are generally either “long” (17 minutes + 3 minutes for question) or short/”lightning” (5 minutes).
 Abstracts that are selected for talks can also be presented as posters.

 The OBF Travel Fellowship program is aimed at increasing diverse participation at events promoting open source bioinformatics software development and open science in the biological research community.
 The fellowship can be used to cover airfare, hotel and / or conference registration fees up to a value of USD 1,000.
 BOSC speakers are welcome to apply for a fellowship.
-We review applications three times a year.
-The next deadline for applying is December 1, 2019.
+We review applications twice a year.
+The next deadline for applying is April 1, 2020.